 Today, Bachata is danced in sleek studios and massive congresses from Zurich to Tokyo.
 But if you have ever wondered "where is Bachata from?" or "where was Bachata born?", the answer takes us back to humble, gritty beginnings.
 Born in the rural countryside and marginalized neighborhoods of the Dominican Republic, Bachata is a genre that fought for its voice.
+If you want to experience this energy firsthand, joining Bachata classes in Zurich is the best way to start your dance journey.

 Where Was Bachata Born?
 The Origins